Time Travel

 How snapshots work

-A snapshot is a version-numbered, immutable record of the entire graph state at a moment in time.
+A snapshot is an immutable record of the entire graph state at a moment in time.
 Each branch points to a snapshot, and every write advances the branch to a new one.

 Snapshots are not diffs or deltas — each snapshot is a self-contained view of the graph.
 Under the hood, unchanged tables are shared across snapshots (copy-on-write), so storage grows only with actual changes.